 - On-going assessment and monitoring of communication skills

-- Devising communication programmes for pupils to work on in class, and regularly reviewing and updating these programmes
+- Devising communication programmes for learners to work on in class, and regularly reviewing and updating these programmes

-- Training class staff to deliver communication programmes to pupils
+- Training class staff to deliver communication strategies to learners

 - Collaborative work with teaching staff to implement communication strategies and enhance the communication environment

-- Pupils may receive direct input from SLT/A on a 1:1, small group or whole class basis – depending on their level of need
+- Learners may receive direct input from SLT/A on a 1:1, small group or whole class basis – depending on their level of need

-- Setting and reviewing long and short term communication targets and ensuring these are integrated into pupils IEPS (Individual Education Plans)
+- Setting and reviewing long and short term communication targets and ensuring these are integrated into learners EHCP and Half-termly targets.

 - Providing an annual review report (and attending the annual review meeting when possible) to review progress over the year